 Identify User Roles:

-To design a comprehensive and effective privileges matrix for your computerized system, the first step is to identify the different user roles or groups that exist within the system.
-This is a crucial process that involves categorizing users based on their roles and responsibilities within the system.
+To design a comprehensive and effective privileges matrix for your computerized system, the first step is identifying user roles or groups within the system.
+This crucial process involves categorizing users based on their roles and responsibilities within the system.
 Here are some examples of user roles or groups that you may encounter while designing your privileges matrix:

-- Administrators: These are users who have complete control over the system and can perform all tasks, including configuring the system settings, managing users, and monitoring system performance.
+- Administrators: These users have complete control over the system and can perform all tasks, including configuring the system settings, managing users, and monitoring system performance.

-- Managers: These are users who have access to a limited set of administrative functions, such as managing users and groups, creating and modifying content, and generating reports.
+- Managers: These users can access a limited set of administrative functions, such as managing users and groups, creating and modifying content, and generating reports.

-- Regular users: These are users who have access to the system’s core functionality and can perform tasks such as data entry, document retrieval, and report generation.
+- Regular users: These users can access the system’s core functionality and perform tasks such as data entry, document retrieval, and report generation.

-- Guests: These are users who have limited access to the system and can only view certain information or perform specific tasks.
+- Guests: These users have limited access to the system and can only view certain information or perform specific tasks.

 Define Tasks and Access Levels: